 Fixed annuities are the direct CD alternative.
 Their similarities are that they both are high-yield savings products that earn interest, protect your investment, and avoid probate if set correctly.
 The difference between regular CDs and fixed annuities is that CD’s interest is taxed annually.
 In contrast, a fixed annuity offers tax-deferred growth, these savings vehicles do not provide liquidity to withdraw income, and fixed annuities do.
 Finally, a fixed annuity can provide a guaranteed income for life, and a CD can not.
 The minimum deposit to open is much lower with certificates as well.

 An online-only bank typically offers higher interest rates on CDs than national brick-and-mortar banks.
 Likewise, credit union tends to offer higher rates than banks.
-Online bank rates went down in 2020, but they probably won’t decrease much more in 2022 because they need to pay higher rates to compete with large banks like Wells Fargo or Bank of America.
+Online bank rates went down in 2020 but continually increased in 2022 and 2023 because they need to pay higher rates to compete with large banks like Wells Fargo or Bank of America.

 What are the best CD rates going on right now?